 The lesson here is that Jett, after all his troubles, can become something better, rising above what happened in the past year.

-While Jett believes he's bad and doesn't deserve to be liked, his grandmother tells him about some of the mistakes she has made and how she regrets those mistakes.
-Her lesson is that Jett needs to forgive himself.
+While Jett believes he's bad and doesn't deserve to be loved, his grandmother tells him about some of the mistakes she has made and how she regrets those mistakes.
+These "stories" help Jett process what has happened over the last year.
+It is her openness about her own life that allows Jett to begin telling her what happened over the past year in a series of three stories.
+Her lesson is that Jett needs to forgive himself and that the past doesn't define who he is.

-Jett's perception of himself and what happened during the past year changes over the course of the summer.
+Jett's perception of himself and what happened during the past year changes over the course of the summer as he opens up through his "stories".
 He begins to accept responsibility for his actions, and begins the process of forgiving himself and making amends.
-Jett and his grandma tell one another a series of "stories" which are really anecdotes about their lives.
-In his first story, Jett tells his grandma,

 do lots of bad things."